KieraConway/CSC786/README.md

 > Writing
 >
-> Formulate the research problem for replication and propose a detailed technical <br>
-> implementation plan.
-Include the coding, software/tool/library implementation, or <br>
-> dataset collection strategies.
-Provide a rationale for your chosen approach and how <br>
+> Extend your literature review with additional insights and research investigation.
+Record at<br>
+> least two introductory lectures for your course, ensuring they are engaging, clear, and aligned<br>
-> it aligns with the original research discovery.<br>
+> with the approved course topic.<br>
 >
 > <sub><i> Refer to Homework 2 for paper selection <br>
 > Please follow the [IEEE Reference Files](url) for formatting <br></i></sub>